abcpaem/healthy-food-api/README.md

 ### Class Diagram to exhibit the flow from Controller to Service and Repository

-The classes are designed in MVC pattern
+The classes are designed using the MVC pattern.
 * Controller will have classes related to endpoints.
-* Service will have interfaces to call the CRUD repository methods
+* Service will have interfaces to call the CRUD repository methods.
-* Repository has the interfaces related to CRUD
+* Repository has the interfaces related to CRUD.

 ![img.png](docs/ControllerAndServiceUML.png)

 ### Class Diagram for Model

-These classes make use of Lombok annotations and JPA
+These classes make use of Lombok annotations and JPA.
 * The MealIngredientAs class will contain all the ingredients for a particular meal.
 * We query the MealIngredeientAs excluding the ingredients which matches the Exclusion list.
 * The list of Meal will be returned and further we filter it according to the category and diet.